Google.org

 Venture Round in 2021

 Nym Health Inc., established in 2017 and headquartered in Boston, Massachusetts, specializes in medical coding technology for healthcare facilities.
-Its core product, Nym, automates revenue cycle management by interpreting clinical language in patient charts and accurately assigning medical charge codes, reducing operational expenses, improving payment cycles, and enhancing audit readiness.
-Nym's solution identifies relevant clinical aspects, assigns codes, and provides an audit trail explaining its coding decisions.
-The company also has a research and development center in Tel Aviv-Yafo, Israel.
+Its core product, Nym, is an autonomous coding solution that streamlines revenue cycle management.
+Nym reduces denials and operational expenses by directly billing and accurately assigning medical charge codes from patient charts, improving payment cycles and audit-readiness.
+It identifies relevant clinical aspects, assigns codes, and provides an audit trail explaining its coding decisions.
+With a research and development center in Tel Aviv-Yafo, Israel, Nym enables healthcare providers to enhance coding quality, lower costs, and focus more on patient care.

 Prime Medicine